realworldocaml/book/en/inside-the-runtime.md

 ### Allocating on the minor heap

-The minor heap is a contiguous chunk of virtual memory that is usually less than a megabyte in size so that it can be scanned quickly.
-The runtime stores the the minor heap in two pointers (`caml_young_start` and `caml_young_end`) that delimit the start and end.
+The minor heap is a contiguous chunk of virtual memory that is usually a few megabytes in size so that it can be scanned quickly.
+The runtime stores the the minor heap in two pointers (`caml_young_start` and `caml_young_end`) that delimit the start and end of the heap region.

 ```
                 <---- size ---->